soupyfx/Random-Garbage/README.md

 # Random Garbage
-Welcome to theGarbageHeap I dont know what code is in here so go digging.
+Welcome to Random Garbage I dont know what code is in here so go digging.
 You might find a hidden jem.

 This repo is for all of my random projects that dont deserve there own repo.
 And I dont care about.